PexMk/mooziii/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on HGLaborSurvival
+- 🔭 I’m currently working on a fabric mod.
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning fabric
-- 🤔 I’m looking for help with custom portals
+- 🤔 I’m looking for help with mixins
 - 💬 Ask me about Spigot
 - 📫 How to reach me: not at all
 - ⚡ Fun fact: idk